 Kari is a PhD student in Faculty of education at SFU.
 Her focus is qualitative and ethnographic-based research with persons with ASD and their experiences with education and social inclusion / exclusion.
+Kari is working as an RA in SARG on the sound sensitivity project.

 Cindy was a MA student in Psychology under the supervision of Dr. Richard Wright.
 Cindy has been helping to collect and analyze data for an outside eye tracking project under the supervision of Drs.
 Birmingham and Iarocci.

 Nicole completed her MA thesis, entitled Conceptualizing a Mentorship Program for University Students with Autism Spectrum Disorder, under the supervision of Dr. Birmingham.
 She currently works as a Behaviour Consultant at Salish Sea Behaviour Consulting.

 Emerson was an undergraduate student at SFU studying Molecular Biology and Biochemistry.
 He helped out with research on ASD at SARG as a Work-Study student in Summer 2017.
 He hopes to pursue a career in teaching.

 Pamela began volunteering with SARG by assisting in Social Science Summer camp July 2016.
 Pamela helped analyze data for an emotion-recognition study.
 Her school Co-ops and non-school related work experiences have largely been with children and adults with developmental disabilities which has inspired her to pursue an eventual Masters in Occupational Therapy.
 Getting hands-on experience in ASD research here at SARG was a privilege on this journey.

 Cathy was an undergraduate student of Linguistics.
 Cathy helped helping to collect and analyze data for a project on the subjective experiences of eye contact in individuals with ASD.
 She will be entering as a student in the Speech Sciences Masters program at UBC in the Fall of 2017.